Tarski's Theorem, Supermodular Games, and the Complexity of Equilibria: Condon's and Shapley's stochastic games reduce to

 For every possible start node $s = v_i \in V$, this zero-sum game has a well defined {\em value}, $q^*_i \in [0,1]$.
 This is, by definition, a probability such that player 1, the max player (and, respectively, player 2, the min player) has a strategy to ``force'' reaching the $1$-sink with probability at least (respectively, at most) $q^*_i$, irrespective of what the other player's strategy is.
 In other words, these games are {\em determined}.
 Moreover $q^*_i$ is a rational value whose encoding size, with numerator and denominator in binary, is polynomial in the bit encoding size of the SSG (\cite{Condon92}).
 Furthermore, both players have deterministic, memoryless (a.k.a., pure, positional) optimal strategies in the game (which do not depend on the specific start node $s$), in which for each vertex $u \in V_1$ (or $u \in V_2$) the max player (respectively the min player) chooses the same specific outgoing edge every time the token visits vertex $u$, regardless of the prior history of play prior to that visit to $u$.

 Given an SSG, the goal is to compute the value of the game (starting at each vertex).
-Condon (\cite{Condon92}) already showed that the problem of deciding whether the value is $> 1/2$ is in NP $\cap$ co-NP, and it is a long-standing open problem whether this is in P-time.
+Condon (\cite{Condon92}) already showed that the problem of deciding whether the value is $> 1/2$ is in \NP{} $\cap$ \coNP, and it is a long-standing open problem whether this is in P-time.
 Moreover, the search problem of computing the value for an SSG is known to be in both $\PLS{}$ and $\PPAD{}$ (see, e.g., \cite{Yan90} and \cite{EY2010}).

-\begin{proposition} The following total search problem is polynomial-time reducible to $\Tarski{}$: Given an instance $G$ of Condon's simple stochastic game, and given a start vertex $s = v_i \in V$, computing the exact (rational) value $q^*_i$ of the game. \end{proposition}
+\begin{proposition} The following total search problem is polynomial-time reducible to $\Tarski{}$: Given an instance $G$ of Condon's simple stochastic game, and given a start vertex $s = v_i \in V$, compute the exact (rational) value $q^*_i$ of the game. \end{proposition}

 \begin{proof} Let $x = (x_1,\ldots,x_n)$ be an $n$-vector of variables.
 The $n$-vector $q^*$ of values, $q^*_i$, of the SSG starting at each vertex $v_i$, is given by the {\em least fixed point} (LFP) solution of the following monotone min-max-linear system of $n$ equations in $n$ unknowns: